How to Accept Contactless Payments (2026 Guide, No Reader)

 Artists, designers, photographers, writers, and coaches often meet clients in-person or at events.

-Instead of sending invoices or waiting on bank transfers, you can get paid immediately using just your phone — no terminals or apps for your client to install.
+Instead of sending invoices or waiting on bank transfers, you can get paid immediately using just your phone, with no terminals or apps for your client to install.

 Market vendors and pop-up sellers

-Whether you’re selling food, crafts, clothing, or vintage items at a local fair or market, Tap to Pay allows you to take payments anywhere — no cables, no cash box, no POS system required.
+Whether you sell food, crafts, clothing, or vintage items at a local fair or market, Tap to Pay lets you take payments anywhere, with no cables, no cash box, and no POS system required.

 It speeds up your checkout and gives customers a frictionless way to pay.